miladkeivanfar/header-scanner/README.md

-## Security Header Checker
+## Header Scanner
-This Python script automates the process of checking security headers for a list of URLs.
+This Python script automates the process of checking headers for a list of URLs.
 It helps identify potential security vulnerabilities on websites.

 ### Features